davidcoallier/ey-docs/pages/database-download.md

 <h3 id="topicB"> PostgreSQL: To view and/or download database backups (eybackup method)</h3>

-1. Via SSH, connect to the application and database instance (for single server environment) or the database instance instance (for a clustered environment).
+1. Via SSH, connect to the application and database instance (for single instance environment) or the database instance instance (for a clustered environment).

 2. Type (to list the backups): sudo -i eybackup -e postgresql --list-backup myapp